 You will certainly hire staff (maid, cook, nanny and/or driver), part or full-time depending on your family size.
-For smaller accommodation, it is possible to find part-time staff that will clean, do laundry and cook.
-Individual full-time salaries ranges from US$ 100/200 per month plus legal taxes (varies whether you provide servant’s quarters or not, commuting costs, the experience in general and with expatriates and if he/she provides recommendations).
-If you rent a house with garden and/or swimming pool, your extra cost will be security, gardening and/or pool maintenance.
+For smaller accommodation, it is possible to find part-time staff that will clean, do laundry and/or cook.
+Individual full-time salaries ranges from US$100/200 per month plus legal taxes (varies whether you provide servant’s quarters or not, commuting costs, the experience in general and with expatriates and if he/she provides recommendations).
+If you rent a house with garden and/or swimming pool, your extra cost will be security, gardener and/or pool maintenance.
 It is common to use a part-time gardener and have a service contract for the pool.

 See the Home Staff page in the HELP section where departing expatriates recommend their staff.

-You can see recommendations and post a request for staff on accraexpat.com Facebook group and in the Classifieds section.
+You can also find recommendations and post a request for staff on accraexpat.com Facebook group and in the Classifieds section.